Google just gave Huawei a wakeup call

 Given all the complaints lobbed at Huawei's EMUI software on its phones, it's unlikely the company's alternate OS will be impressive.
 Its stab at a wearable OS on the Huawei Watch GT was lacking compared to Google's Wear OS, too.

-But in spite of its software quirks, Huawei was still able to sell enough smartphones in 2018 to overtake Apple as the second-largest phone maker in the world.
+But in spite of its software quirks, Huawei was still able to sell enough smartphones in 2018 to overtake Apple as the second-largest phonemaker in the world.
 Thanks to outstanding devices like the Mate 20 and P20 Pro, the company sold 200 million units that year, even without access to the US market.
 Huawei even stated it aimed to be the world's biggest smartphone seller in 2020, though that seems an unlikely goal now.

-The company clearly doesn't need the US -- it has been able to thrive off its business elsewhere in the world.
-The more pertinent question now is whether the rest of the world will continue to buy Huawei devices absent Android.
+The company clearly doesn't need the US: It has been able to thrive off its business elsewhere in the world.
+The more pertinent question now is whether the rest of the world will continue to buy Huawei devices without Android.
 Given the popularity of Google's OS around the globe, Huawei seriously needs to deliver adequate app and OS replacements if it wants to survive outside its native China.
 Even if the ban is lifted and suppliers resume business with the company, it can't continue the way it says.
 Some of Huawei's most important partners have just turned their backs on the company over serious allegations, and there's no telling when an improved relationship might turn sour again.
 If Huawei wants a chance to avoid losing its footing, firming up its software and proving its products are worth using has to be a top priority.